GPTEval: A Survey on Assessments of ChatGPT and GPT-4: ChatGPT and GPT-4 benchmark

 \section{ChatGPT and GPT-4 benchmark}

 We visualize the performance gaps between the surveyed GPT models and baselines on different tasks in Tables~\ref{tab:ling_models}-\ref{tab:science_humans}.
-The visualization depicts varying degrees of discrepancy, with darker colors indicating larger gaps and lighter colors indicating smaller gaps.
+Task abbreviations and meanings can be viewed in Table~\ref{tab:abbr}.
+The visualization illustrates different levels of disparity in performance between ChatGPT or GPT-4 and the most robust baseline presented in an evaluation paper.
+Darker colors represent greater disparities, while lighter colors indicate smaller differences.
 The degree of discrepancy is measured by $g/b - 1$, where $g$ is the average score of a GPT model on the major metric of an evaluation task; $b$ is the average score of a baseline on the same major metric.
 The color red indicates instances where the GPT models outperformed the baselines, while blue indicates cases where the GPT models lagged behind.
 The teal color represents the gaps between the GPT models and the ground truth, while gray indicates a lack of comparison.
-Task abbreviations and meanings can be viewed in Table~\ref{tab:abbr}.
 The summary of the surveyed assessment papers can be viewed in Tables~\ref{tab:summary} and~\ref{tab:summary_findings}.